A Beginner’s Guide: What is Design for Six Sigma?

 What is Design for Six Sigma?

-Unlike traditional Lean Six Sigma, which primarily focuses on process improvement, Design for Six Sigma is a methodology and set of best practices focusing on developing new products and processes that are robust, reliable, and capable of consistently delivering high-quality results.
+Unlike traditional Lean Six Sigma, which primarily focuses on process improvement, Design for Six Sigma (DFSS) is a methodology and set of best practices focusing on developing new products and processes that are robust, reliable, and capable of consistently delivering high-quality results.
 DFSS places a strong emphasis on understanding and meeting customer requirements from the outset of a project rather than trying to correct defects or issues after implementation.

 Why is Design for Six Sigma Important?